 Virtual communication

 Virtual communication is the use of the internet to send messages to the desired audience.
-It can take various forms including verbal and non-verbal communication
+It can take various forms including verbal and non-verbal communication.
+In today’s digital world, this form of communication is an integral part of personal and professional interactions.
+Whether you’re working remotely or collaborating with clients and colleagues across time zones, virtual communication provides a seamless way to stay connected.

 Sending texts or instant messages, scheduling video or audio calls, or using a pager or intercom calls are also other forms of virtual communication.

 As a matter of fact, virtual communication is regarded as an excellent form of communication medium for remote teams.
-During and after the pandemic, people used this medium of communication the most and have now become accustomed to its benefits and usage.
+It breaks down geographical barriers, making it easier for teams to work together and share information efficiently, no matter where they are located.
+During and after the pandemic, people used this communication medium the most and have become accustomed to its benefits and use.
+As well as ensuring continuity, virtual communication fosters a more flexible and inclusive working environment.
+As remote and hybrid working models continue to grow in popularity, virtual communication is expected to play an even more central role in the future of work.

 Printed communication